Rahulchamyal/Netflix-stock-analysis/README.md

 Conclusion

-By completing this project, you will gain valuable experience in analyzing financial data, performing statistical analysis, and creating compelling visualizations.
-Feel free to customize and extend the project to explore additional aspects of Netflix's stock performance.
+By completing this project, I gained valuable experience in analyzing financial data, performing statistical analysis, and creating compelling visualizations.

-Happy coding!